The HyperTexts

 Paul Verlaine: Modern English Translations by Michael R. Burch

 Paul-Marie Verlaine (1844-1896) was a French poet and a prominent figure in the Symbolist and Decadent poetry movements, along with Charles Baudelaire and Stéphane Mallarmé.
 Verlaine has been called "one of the most purely lyrical of French poets."
 At age 14 the precocious Verlaine sent his first extant poem "La Mort" to Victor Hugo.
 Verlaine married 16-year-old Mathilde Mauté de Fleurville in 1870.
 The following year he began a famous/infamous love affair with the boy poet Arthur Rimbaud.
-Their passionate affair, the subject of various sensational books and films, ended in 1873 when a drunken Verlaine shot Rimbaud, injuring his wrist, and ending up in jail for eighteen months.
+Their passionate affair, the subject of various sensational books and films, ended in 1873 when a drunken Verlaine shot Rimbaud, injuring his wrist, and spent eighteen months in prison.
 In 1894 Verlaine's peers elected him France's "Prince of Poets."

 Please note that I call my translations "loose translations" and "interpretations" because they are not literal word-for-word translations.
 I begin with my personal interpretation of a poem and translate accordingly.
 To critics who object to variations from the original texts, my response is that there are often substantial disagreements among even the most accomplished translators.
 Variations begin with the readings because different people get different things from different poems.
 And a strict word-for-word translation will seldom, if ever, result in poetry.
 In my opinion translation is much closer to an art than a perfect science and I side with Rabindranath Tagore, who said he needed some leeway in order to produce poetry in another language when he translated his own poems into English.—MRB